charmbracelet/freeze/README.md

 ### Padding

 Add padding to the terminal window.

-Given 1 value, padding applies to all sides.
-Given 2 values, the first value applies to vertical padding and the second to horizontal padding.
-Given 4 values, the padding applies to the top, right, bottom, left sides respectively.
+You can provide 1, 2, or 4 values.

 ```bash
 freeze main.go --padding 20          # all sides